bongardino/dotfiles/README.md

 ## Wrapping up

-### My gitignore file is EXPLICIT to avoid terrible mistakes - make sure to add new files to the whitelist
+## My gitignore file is EXPLICIT to avoid terrible mistakes - make sure to add new files to the whitelist

-I hope you find this technique useful to track your configuration.
-If you're curious, [my dotfiles live here][10].